vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # Recent News

+* July 2026: Our article, <em>"Toward Single-Step MPPI via Differentiable Predictive Control"</em> [[preprint]](https://arxiv.org/abs/2604.01539), has been accepted to the 2026 IEEE Conference on Decision and Control (CDC 2026).

 * June 2026: I am honored to receive the **2026 IEEE ITSS Best Dissertation Award - 2nd Place** for my Ph.D. dissertation entitled <em>"Mixed-Traffic Control and Coordination: Optimization and Learning-Based Approaches"</em>.

-* May 2026: I am selected to give a lightning talk entitled <em>"Learning-to-Optimize and Its Applications in Model Predictive Control"</em> at [the 3rd Northeast Systems and Control Workshop](https://nescw.org/).
+* May 2026: I am selected to give a lightning talk entitled <em>"Learning-to-Optimize and Its Applications in Model Predictive Control"</em> at [**the 3rd Northeast Systems and Control Workshop**](https://nescw.org/).

 * February 2026: I am honored to be selected as a [**Penn AI Fellow**](https://ai.upenn.edu/penn-ai-fellows).